 eNPS: Employee Net Promoter Score

 eNPS, or Employee Net Promoter Score, is a metric that helps you assess your employees’ enthusiasm about working for your company.
-If they’re enthusiastic, they’re likely to recommend your company as a place to work; if not, they’re likely to steer away friends and potential colleagues.
+If they’re enthusiastic, they’re likely to recommend your company as a place to work; if not, they’re likely to steer away from friends and potential colleagues.

 Why is this an important insight?